Amy joined Shaheen & Gordon’s Concord office after serving as

 Amy is also active in the community.
 She serves on the Board of Selectmen

-for the Town of Pelham and on the Board of NH Kids Count, a charitable
+for the Town of Pelham and founded the Pelham Youth Council, giving the

 - Member of the Bar – New Hampshire